 As a turbulent flow evolves, every so often we catch a glimpse of a familiar pattern.
-For any finite spatial resolution, the flow approximately follows for a finite time a pattern belonging to a finite alphabet of admissible fluid states, represented here by a set of exact equilibrium and traveling wave solutions of Navier-Stokes.
-These are not the 'modes' of the fluid, in the sense that they would offer a lower-dimensional basis set to represent the flow with, and they are not a decomposition of the flow into a sum of different wavelength scale components; each solution spans the whole range of physical scales of the turbulent fluid, from the outer wall-to-wall scale, down to the Kolmogorov viscous dissipation scale.
-Numerical computations have to be carried out in a DNS representation of sufficient resolution to cover all of these scales, so no dimensional reduction is likely, beyond the improvement of numerical codes.
-The role of exact invariant solutions of Navier-Stokes is, instead, to partition the $\infty$ -dimensional state space into a finite set of neighborhoods visited by a typical long-time turbulent fluid state.
+For any finite spatial resolution, the flow approximately follows for a finite time a pattern belonging to a finite alphabet of admissible fluid states, represented here by a set of equilibrium and traveling wave solutions of Navier-Stokes.
+These are not the 'modes' of the fluid; they do not provide a decomposition of the flow into a sum of components at different wavelengths, or a projection basis for low-dimensional modeling.
+Each solution spans the whole range of physical scales of the turbulent fluid, from the outer wall-to-wall scale, down to the viscous dissipation scale.
+Numerical computations require sufficient resolution to cover all of these scales, so no global dimension reduction is likely.
+The role of invariant solutions of Navier-Stokes is, instead, to partition the $\infty$ -dimensional state space into a finite set of neighborhoods visited by a typical long-time turbulent fluid state.

-Motivated by the recent observations of recurrent coherent states in experiments and numerical studies, we undertook here an exploration of the hierarchy of all known exact equilibria and traveling waves of fully-resolved plane Couette flow in order to describe the spatio-temporally chaotic dynamics of transitionally turbulent fluid flows.
-Turbulent plane Couette dynamics visualized in state space appears pieced together from close visitations to exact coherent states connected by transient interludes, as can be seen in Gibson (2008b) animations of figure 2.
-The 3D fluid states explored by the small cell aspect ratio equilibria and their unstable manifolds studied in this paper are strikingly similar to states observed in larger aspect cells, such as figure 2.
+Motivated by the recent observations of recurrent coherent states in experiments and numerical studies, we undertook here an exploration of the hierarchy of all known equilibria and traveling waves of fully-resolved plane Couette flow in order to describe the spatio-temporally chaotic dynamics of transitionally turbulent fluid flows.
+Turbulent plane Couette dynamics visualized in state space appears pieced together from close visitations to coherent states connected by transient interludes, as can be seen in Gibson (2008b) animations of figure 2.
+The 3D fluid states explored by the small aspect-ratio equilibria and their unstable manifolds studied in this paper are strikingly similar to states observed in larger aspect-ratio simulations, such as figure 2.

 For plane Couette flow equilibria, traveling waves and periodic solutions embody a vision of turbulence as a repertoire of recurrent spatio-temporal patterns explored by turbulent dynamics.
 The new equilibria and traveling waves that we present here form the backbone of this repertoire.
-Currently, a taxonomy of these myriad states eludes us, but emboldened by successes in applying periodic orbit theory to the simpler, warm-up Kuramoto-Sivashinsky problem (Christiansen et al. 1997; Lan & Cvitanović 2008; Cvitanović et al. 2008), we are optimistic.
-Given a set of equilibria, the next step is to understand how the dynamics interconnects the neighborhoods of the invariant solutions discovered so far; a task that we address in Halcrow et al. (2008) which discusses their heteroclinic inter-connections, and Gibson et al. (2008a) which discusses their periodic orbit solutions.
+Currently, a taxonomy of these myriad states eludes us, but emboldened by successes in applying periodic orbit theory to the simpler, warm-up Kuramoto-Sivashinsky problem (Christiansen et al. 1997; Lan & Cvitanović 2008; Cvitanović et al. 2009), we are optimistic.
+Given a set of equilibria, the next step is to understand how the dynamics interconnects the neighborhoods of the invariant solutions discovered so far; a task that we address in Halcrow et al. (2009) which discusses their periodic orbit solutions.